 Each option will expire into its underlying futures contract, and that futures contract instantaneously settles into cash.

-For example, assume it’s January of 2020.
+For example, assume it’s January.
 The six consecutive monthly futures listed are: January, February, March, April, May, and June.
-The December 2020 and December 2021 contracts will also be listed.
+This year’s December contract and next year’s December contract will also be listed.

 During the January through May expirations, as these contracts expire, a new contract will be listed on the back end of the sixth month series.
 When June expires, there will be no need to add a December expiration because it already exists.

 During the July through November expirations, a contract is added.
-Following the December 2020 expiration, June 2021 is added along with a December 2022 expiration.
+Following the December expiration, June is added along with the following December expiration.

 The details of the listing cycle can be found on the contract specifications page.